Opening up Open-World Tracking: Designing Open-World Trackers

+Following \textit{tracking-by-detection} design we first need to obtain image-level evidence the presence of potential objects.
+We build on intuition~\cite{Osep18ICRA,Dave19ICCVW, dhamija20WACV} that learned object proposal mechanisms, such as Region Proposal Network~\cite{Ren15NIPS, Pinheiro16ECCV, Pinheiro16NIPS} are explicitly trained to distinguish object-like regions from the \textit{background} and can thus generalize beyond object classes observed in the training set, as already shown in~\cite{Pinheiro16ECCV, Pinheiro16NIPS}.
+We base our analysis on the Mask R-CNN~\cite{He17ICCV} and study how well it generalizes to \textit{unknown} objects.
+We train our model using labels for 80 classes and first study its performance on TAO-OW's \known and \unknown classes separately.
+We evaluate this detector as a proposal generator by using a low score threshold and consider the top 1000 proposals output by the model.

-\Cref{tab:recall_at_1000} shows the recall of this detector on both \known and \unknown objects of different sizes when disabling non-maximum suppression and evaluating all $1000$ proposals generated by the model.
-Object sizes are defined relative to the image size: Large (\emph{ratio} $\geq$ $0.3$), Medium ($0.03$ $\leq$ \emph{ratio} $<$ $0.3$), Small (\emph{ratio} $<$ $0.03$).
-The detector performs very well for large \known and \unknown objects, but significantly worse for small \unknown objects.
-This indicates that the detector proposals do in fact generalize well to \unknown objects when such objects are large and obvious, but are not able to find these objects as well when they are small.
+\PAR{Proposal recall.} Tab.~\ref{tab:recall_at_1000} shows the recall for both \known and \unknown objects of different sizes when disabling non-maximum suppression and evaluating all $1000$ proposals.
+Object sizes are relative to the image size: Large (\emph{ratio} $\geq$ $0.3$), Medium ($0.03$ $\leq$ \emph{ratio} $<$ $0.3$), Small (\emph{ratio} $<$ $0.03$).
+The model performs well for large \known and \unknown objects, but significantly worse for small \unknown objects.
+This indicates that the proposals generalize well to \unknown objects when such objects are large and obvious but are not able to find these objects as well when they are small.

-Since using all $1000$ proposals for tracking is inefficient, we investigate various methods for scoring and ranking predictions in \Cref{fig:recall} (left). `Score' is the standard score of the most confident class among the \known classes; `objectness' uses the proposal score from the region proposal network in Mask R-CNN, which is trained in a class-agnostic way, as used in~\cite{Osep19ICRA}. `bgScore' is defined as $1-\sum_c{\textrm{score(c)}}$, where the sum is over all \known classes, and measures how much the object is \textbf{not} one of the \known objects. `1-bgScore' is the sum over all \known class scores, as used in \cite{luiten20WACV}.

-We find `objectness' and `bgScore' significantly outperform `score' and `1-bgScore' on \unknown objects.
-We hypothesize that the `objectness' score scores all objects highly, while the `bgScore' specifically scores \unknown objects highly.
-We investigate combinations of these two scores, using an arithmetic and geometric mean.
-Both combinations improve over each individual score, with the arithmetic mean working the best.
-We use this scoring function for the remainder of our experiments.
-Our results show that commonly used 2-stage object detectors like Mask R-CNN generalize quite well to \unknown classes, suggesting they inherently have both an `any object' detector built in (the RPN) and also \known~/ \unknown classifier (`bgScore').